While much of the population is staying home in recent months, businesses are adapting in new ways to connect with and serve their customers.

 - Delivery and pickup options: If you’re a restaurant or retail business with local customers, you can add local delivery or pickup.
 You can also add shipping outside of your local area, if you choose to ship outside of your community.

 - Staffing: Whether you’re a one-woman show or a large team, who will manage and fulfill online orders?
-You may also need to train staff in new fulfillment procedures.
+You may also need to train staff in new fulfillment procedures, especially if you’re making a shift to delivery.

 Stay Golden, a Nashville-based bar, restaurant, and coffee shop, has adapted to its community’s needs during the COVID-19 pandemic by setting up an online ordering page with Square.
 The team provides “survival packs” — family-style dinners, reheatable meals, cocktails, and pantry staples from wholesale inventory like flour, butter, and toilet paper — that customers can order online and pick up curbside.